CometControl/rulemanager/docs/user_guide.md

   }
 }
 ```
-This creates 3 separate rule files, each independently manageable.
+This creates 3 separate rule entries, each independently manageable.

 ### 3. Managing Rules